At McDonald’s, I get treated like everybody else. I queue up, order, eat, leave.

 As I walked past them, towards the door, I stopped.
 They all stiffened.

 Me – “Sherman.
-First rule of McClub?”
+Tell me about McClub!”
 I didn’t look at him.

 Tommy and fry-man realised the McRing was just the tip of the iceberg and there is so much more they didn’t know.